ns.Plate¶

 More information on optimizing your visualizations can be found on the Basic data visualization and Advanced data visualization pages.

-objects can be found on the Plates page.
+Information on constructing and using multi-Plate objects can be found on the Plates page.